 For incidents involving alleged or suspected abuse, neglect, or exploitation, within 24 hours of receiving the verbal report, the DOH/DDD case manager must gather relevant information (date, time, and location of the event, identify persons involved, identify alleged perpetrator), assess the extent of injury or harm to the participant, verify actions taken to provide for the participant's immediate safety, and confirm if a report was made to APS or CWS.
 If a report to APS or CWS was not made, the DOH/DDD case manager shall make a report immediately.
 The DOH/DDD case manager shall notify his/her supervisor of the allegations and conduct a face-to-face interview with the participant to determine if additional medical treatment or actions are necessary to safeguard the participant.
-If the participant has a legal guardian and it is believed that the legal guardian is not involved in the incident, the DOH/DDD case manager shall work in collaboration with the APS or CWS worker and notify the respective licensing and certifying agency if the participant resides in a licensed or certified home.
+If the participant has a legal guardian and it is believed that the legal guardian is not involved in the incident, the DOH/DDD case manager will inform the guardian of the situation and discuss a recommended plan of action.
+The DOH/DDD case manager shall work in collaboration with the APS or CWS worker and notify the respective licensing and certifying agency if the participant resides in a licensed or certified home.

-As indicated in the Mandatory Reporting of Abuse and Neglect Policy, all DOH/DDD employees are mandated to report and followup on any allegations or incidents of suspected abuse, neglect, and/or exploitation of DOH/DDD participants.
+As indicated in the Mandatory Reporting of Abuse and Neglect Policy, all DOH/DDD employees are mandated to report and follow-up on any allegations or incidents of suspected abuse, neglect, and/or exploitation of DOH/DDD participants.
 DOH/DDD employees shall comply with all HIPAA requirements related to the disclosure of protected health information to APS, CWS, and police, as referenced in this policy.